Arya Niwas – Helpful, inexpensive, and lovingly renovated with tradition and charisma.

 - Walking: Almost nothing within walking distance of any use to tourists, but the area is interesting enough.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station to the guesthouse is Sindhi Camp, about 700m away (9-minute walk) and attached to the bus station.
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station to the guesthouse is Sindhi Camp, about 700m away and attached to the bus station.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.